 Concordia Seminary serves church and world by providing theological education and leadership centered in the Gospel of our Lord Jesus Christ for the formation of pastors, missionaries, deaconesses, scholars and leaders in the name of The Lutheran Church-Missouri Synod.

 VISION STATEMENT

-Concordia Seminary will be the world leader in Lutheran ministerial formation, scholarship and theological resources.
+Concordia Seminary, St. Louis aspires to be the world leader in Lutheran ministerial formation, scholarship and theological resources centered in the Gospel of Jesus Christ.

 CORE VALUES